 - It serves as a metric source for Prometheus.
 Metrics are good at showing history and changes and are space-efficient to store.

 - And third, Loki acts as a Grafana data source.
-That means you can search Scylla’s logs directly from the dashboard using the dashboards explorer feature.
+That means you can search ScyllaDB’s logs directly from the dashboard using the dashboards explorer feature.

 Prometheus Recording Rules